superk668/ClusterFusionPlus-MLP/README.md

 - **Why fusion helps** (high-level): fewer kernel launches, less intermediate memory traffic, and better reuse of on-chip data/metadata across the combined computation.

 One concrete example is avoiding extra reads/writes of the MLP intermediate.
 For batch=1 and fp16, the eliminated traffic is about 1.31 MB per decode step (read + write of a 10240-element vector across 32 layers).
 With ~1.8 TB/s device memory bandwidth (RTX 5090), that’s on the order of ~0.7 ms saved, consistent with the drop from 5.32 ms to 4.90 ms.

+For detailed analysis, see ablation study in our paper.